Achraf Dari

 Achraf Zouhair Dari (أشرف داري; born 6 May 1999) is a Moroccan professional footballer who plays as a centre-back for Egyptian Premier League club Al Ahly.

-He also made appearances for the Morocco national team.
-He started his professional career playing for Wydad AC.
+Dari started his youth footballing career playing for Wydad AC in 2007, later becoming a graduate and making his debut for the club in 2017, before moving to French Ligue 1 side Brest in 2022.

 Dari represented Morocco at various youth levels, before making his international debut in 2021.
 He was chosen in Morocco's squads for the FIFA Arab Cup in 2021.

 Club career

 Wydad

 Dari began his professional football career with Wydad AC.
 On 31 May 2022, Dari won his first international trophy with Wydad after defeating Al Ahly 2–0 in 2022 CAF Champions League Final.
 On 30 June 2022, Dari was nominated for the CAF inter club player of the year awards.

 Brest

 On 30 July 2022, Dari signed for Ligue 1 club Brest on a four-year contract.
 The transfer fee paid to Wydad AC was reported to be in the region of €2.7 million.
 On 7 August 2022, Dari made his debut against RC Lens.
 On 21 August, Dari scored his first professional goal for the club in a 3–1 victory against Angers SCO.

 On 1 February 2024, Dari joined Charleroi in Belgium on loan.